-A chronic disease has characteristics that effects the quality of life for that individual.
-The characteristics are problems with sleep, depression, stress, distress about having the disease, how to cope with the illness, and lack social support from family and society.
-If you have a chronic disease it will have these same effecting qualities that Type 2 diabetes has.
-The illness will be hard to manage and leads to disease severity further down the line.
-Remember, with any physical ailment there is a psychological and social component that creates more hardship and must be dealt with along with medications.
+Chronic disease characteristics of Type 2 diabetes will affect the quality of life for that individual.
+The chronic disease characteristics are problems with sleep, depression, stress, distress about having the disease, how to cope with the illness, and lack of social support from family and society.
+If you have a chronic disease it will have these same effecting characteristics that Type 2 diabetes has.
+In addition, there is a psychological and social component that creates more hardship.
 Let’s look at the facts about type 2 diabetes.

 84.1 million pre-diabetic (CDC 2015).